iua6/OfficialProject1is218/readme.md

 2. Create a new repo on your own Github account
 3. Change the origin by replacing it with your own new repo.
 (Do not add a readme or any other file while creating the repository)
 4. Create an account with Heroku, create an app for production and an app for development
-5. Create a new repo in Docker hub
+5. Create a new repo in the Docker hub

 #### Setup Docker and Heroku Credentials In the Repository Settings under Action -> Secret